GDevelopApp/GDevelop-extensions/.github/ISSUE_TEMPLATE/new-extension.md

 - [ ] I've followed the best practices listed on http://wiki.compilgames.net/doku.php/gdevelop5/extensions/best-practices
 - [ ] I confirm that this extension can be intergrated to this GitHub repository, distributed and MIT licensed.

+## Example
+Attach a sample project with resources to test the extension.

 ## Extension file
 Finally, attach the .json file of your extension here.